Skip to main content

 The signature is the trust boundary

 Ophis intentionally does not implement x402 or any HTTP-native payment automation.
-An order only becomes real when the user signs it in their wallet; bypassing that step would break self-custody.
-Agents must always hand off to the user for signing.
+In the Intent API / deep-link flow, an order only becomes real when the user signs it in their wallet.
+Agents using this flow must hand off to the user for review and signing.
+Autonomous integrations instead need the deterministic signing policies described below.

 Server-side callers (no browser Origin header) are allowed, subject to the 30 req/min/IP rate limit.
 Honour 429 + Retry-After.